|This blog contains affiliate links, see the links with the asterisk sign |

-We’re a well travelled bunch in the APS team as you’d expect; Over the years we’ve all read the packing hacks blogs, all telling us the same hacks over and over again.
+We’re a well travelled bunch in the APS team as you’d expect; over the years we’ve all read the packing hacks blogs, all telling us the same hacks over and over again.

 While these are great and sometimes useful, which ones are really worth trying?
 Our team have been busy putting some of them to the test as they pack for their own trips to bring you a list of the ones we think are worth trying and those that are maybe best left to the blogs that mean well.

-Worth it – the packing hacks we loved!
+The packing hacks we loved!

 These are the hacks we have collectively used as a team and those that we feel were the most helpful; they either made our packing process more efficient or allowed us to save some precious space in our bag!